Edward Thornbrough: Napoleonic Wars

 In 1801, Thornbrough became a rear-admiral and commanded the inshore squadron off Brest in his flagship HMS Mars.
 In 1801 his first wife died and a year later, Thornbrough married Elizabeth Jeynes of Bristol.
 With the renewal of war in 1803, Thornbrough was given command of The Downs under Viscount Keith and later was fleet captain to Lord Gardner.
-In 1805 he was in HMS Kent on his way to join Nelson's fleet off Cadiz when he heard of the Battle of Trafalgar.
+In 1805 he was in HMS Kent on his way to join Nelson's fleet off Cádiz when he heard of the Battle of Trafalgar.
 That year he was promoted to vice-admiral and led the independent blockade of Rochefort and later a squadron in the English Channel from HMS Prince of Wales.

 A period of ill-health required a brief shore leave in 1807, but he was soon back at sea, in HMS Royal Sovereign.
 For the next three years he was second in command to Lord Collingwood in the Mediterranean but returned to Britain in December 1809 due to ill-health shortly before his commander's death.
 Both Collingwood and Earl St Vincent admired his spirit, professional skill and bravery, but the latter considered that Thornbrough was too indecisive to make a good fleet commander.